Table of Contents

-A lithium-ion battery or Li-ion battery is a type of rechargeable battery composed of anode, cathode, and electrolyte.
-The anode is typically made from carbon, the cathode is typically made from a metal oxide, and the electrolyte is typically a lithium salt in an organic solvent.
+A lithium-ion or Li-ion battery is a type of rechargeable battery composed of an anode, cathode, and electrolyte.
+The anode is typically made from carbon, the cathode is generally made from a metal oxide, and the electrolyte is usually a lithium salt in an organic solvent.

 With a typical Lithium-ion battery cell potential of about 3.6 V, lithium-ion cells are often combined in series to produce voltages as high as hundreds or thousands of volts for specialized applications such as electric vehicles and aerospace.